marianne-tfw/marianne-learngit/README.md

 Go on https://www.invisionapp.com and then create an account with your Foodworks email address.
 Then, download the software on your computer (free trial).

 #### Google Drive:
-Ask for the Creative Asset Library<br>
+Ask for the Creative Asset Library.<br>
-You can also install Google Drive directly on you computer
+You can also install Google Drive directly on you computer.